 For the next two years, I worked alongside giants in the legal profession, one of whom would later become President of the State Bar of Georgia.
 I worked long hours during the week and on weekends researching and preparing briefs in civil cases, primarily involving questions of tort, education law, employment law, and contract law.
 During that time, I authored and filed appellate briefs in the Court of Appeals of Georgia and the Supreme Court of Georgia, as well as numerous motions and briefs in state and federal trial courts.
 The cases involved wrongful death and injuries arising out of products liability, tractor-trailer and other commercial vehicle crashes, medical malpractice, and other civil matters.

 To gain a different perspective, I took a position at a different firm with a strong background in representing defendants and insurance companies in accident and injury cases.
 Over the next two years, I represented numerous defendants, as well as plaintiffs, in car crash, products liability, tractor-trailer, and similar cases.
-When the partners decided to dissolve the firm, I seized the opportunity to take all defense cases and open my own, solo practice in Statesboro.
+When the partners downsized due to budget cuts, I seized the opportunity to take all defense cases and open my own, solo practice in Statesboro in January, 1998.
 For the next ten years, I worked with many insurance companies, including Nationwide, Atlanta Casualty, Infinity, Grange, Travelers, and others, defending their insured drivers in lawsuits and jury trials, while also representing plaintiffs in wrongful death and serious injury cases.

 Since 2004, Georgia Southern University and I have partnered to provide students with free, on campus consultations through the Student Government Association’s Legal Services program.
 I am also a part-time instructor at Georgia Southern University, teaching Judicial Process, Criminal Law, and Criminal Procedure.